opensearch-project/project-website/_posts/2025-11-19-introducing-agentic-search.md

 These comparisons illustrate agentic search's core advantage: comprehensive intent understanding that goes beyond keyword matching or semantic similarity.

-## How agentic search works

-Agentic search is powered by an intelligent, agent-driven system that interprets your natural language queries, selects the appropriate tools, and generates optimized search strategies automatically.
-You can run agentic search using the `agentic` query type, allowing you to explore your data without needing to know query syntax or internal data structures.

-For example, you can ask questions such as:

-* "Find red cars under $30,000"
-* "Show me last quarter's sales trends"
-* "What are the top performing products in the electronics category?"

-The agent then carries out the necessary steps—such as identifying relevant indexes, planning the query, or gathering supplemental information—and returns results aligned with your intent.
-It also provides a transparent explanation of the tools and decisions involved.

-OpenSearch 3.3 introduces several key capabilities that enable this natural, conversational interaction with your data while providing advanced orchestration across systems.

 ### Conversational search experience

 Maintain context across queries using memory IDs, enabling seamless multi-turn interactions that build on previous queries.
 The agent keeps track of context and updates the query plan accordingly, so you can refine or follow up on queries naturally without repeating details.